crimist/trakx/refactoring.md

 ## to do

-* Update expvar files for netdata to match new program output

 * Refactor config
   * Redo the layout in trakx.yaml, then the actual go side
   * Move all config validity checks into Configuration.Validate() (some are in main.Run())